Patent Ductus Arteriosus (PDA)

 (See also Overview of Congenital Cardiovascular Anomalies.)

 Patent ductus arteriosus accounts for 5 to 10% of congenital heart anomalies; the male:female ratio is 1:3.
 PDA is very common among premature infants (present in about 45% with birth weight < 1750 g and in 70 to 80% with birth weight < 1200 g).
 About one third of PDAs will close spontaneously, even in extremely low birth weight infants.
-When persistent in premature infants, a significant PDA can result in heart failure (HF), pulmonary hemorrhage, renal insufficiency, feeding intolerance, necrotizing enterocolitis, and even death.
+When persistent in premature infants, a significant PDA can result in heart failure, pulmonary hemorrhage, renal insufficiency, feeding intolerance, necrotizing enterocolitis, and even death.

 The ductus arteriosus is a normal connection between the pulmonary artery and aorta; it is necessary for proper fetal circulation.
 At birth, the rise in Pao2 and decline in prostaglandin concentration cause closure of the ductus arteriosus, typically beginning within the first 10 to 15 h of life.
-If this normal process does not occur, the ductus arteriosus will remain patent (see Figure: Patent ductus arteriosus.).
+If this normal process does not occur, the ductus arteriosus will remain patent (see figure Patent ductus arteriosus).

 Physiologic consequences depend on ductal size.
 A small ductus rarely causes symptoms.
 A large ductus causes a large left-to-right shunt.
 Over time, a large shunt results in left heart enlargement, pulmonary artery hypertension, and elevated pulmonary vascular resistance, ultimately leading to Eisenmenger syndrome.

 Clinical presentation depends on patent ductus arteriosus size and gestational age at delivery.
 Infants and children with a small PDA are generally asymptomatic; infants with a large PDA present with signs of heart failure (eg, failure to thrive, poor feeding, tachypnea, dyspnea with feeding, tachycardia).
 Premature infants may present with respiratory distress, apnea, worsening mechanical ventilation requirements, or other serious complications (eg, necrotizing enterocolitis).
-Signs of HF occur earlier in premature infants than in full-term infants and may be more severe.
+Signs of heart failure occur earlier in premature infants than in full-term infants and may be more severe.
 A large ductal shunt in a premature infant often is a major contributor to the severity of the lung disease of prematurity.

 Full-term infants with a significant PDA shunt have full or bounding peripheral pulses with a wide pulse pressure.
 A grade 1 to 4/6 continuous murmur is characteristic.
 If the murmur is loud, it has a “machinery-sounding” quality.
-An apical diastolic rumble (due to high flow across the mitral valve) or gallop rhythm may be audible if there is a large left-to-right shunt or HF develops.
+An apical diastolic rumble (due to high flow across the mitral valve) or gallop rhythm may be audible if there is a large left-to-right shunt or heart failure develops.

 Premature infants with a significant shunt have bounding pulses and a hyperdynamic precordium.
 A heart murmur occurs in the pulmonary area; the murmur may be continuous, systolic with a short diastolic component, or only systolic, depending on the pulmonary artery pressure.
 Some infants have no audible heart murmur.